 Tips you can do to maintain Your Shark Vacuum Cleaner

 If one of the solutions above has solved your problems, here is what you can do to make sure your vacuum cleaner won’t do the same thing again.

 - Regularly empty the dust cup, ideally before it’s completely full.

 - Clean the brushes from tangled hair and debris to keep the brush clean and working.

-- Clean the filters once a month by hand washing them with water (no scrubbing!) and air drying them for at least 24 hours.
-Make sure they are completely dry before installing the filters back.
+- Clean the filters once a month, depending on usage time, by hand washing them with water (no scrubbing!) and air drying them for at least 24 hours.
+Make sure they are completely dry before re-installing the filters.

 - Follow manual instructions when operating the vacuum cleaner.

-Above all, no matter how simple the matter seems, stay safe while troubleshooting for your electrically powered vacuum cleaner.
-We hope our tips and tricks work for you and revive that one equipment back to its glorious days.
+Above all, stay safe while troubleshooting your Shark vacuum cleaner.
+We hope our tips and tricks work for you and revive your Shark Vacuum Cleaner back to it’s glory days.
 But if the issue is beyond simple fixing and cleaning, we know Shark’s customer service will be able to provide you with the right solution!